Religious Discrimination Attorney

 If there are several reasonable accommodations available, an employer does not have to choose the one that the employee prefers.
 They may select whichever reasonable accommodation best suits their interests.

-Speak with Our New Jersey Religious Discrimination Attorneys Today
+Speak with Our New Jersey Religious Discrimination Attorney Today

 The law constantly evolves with respect to civil liberties and civil rights.
 Religious discrimination continues to be a complex aspect of employment law.
 Do not let this intimidate you.
-The religious discrimination attorneys at Schall and Barasch LLC have decades of experience in representing employees in discrimination cases and are equipped to advise you on your next steps, advocate for you, and if needed, litigate for you.
+Patricia Barasch, religious discrimination attorney at Schall and Barasch LLC, has decades of experience in representing employees in discrimination cases and is equipped to advise you on your next steps, advocate for you, and if needed, litigate for you.

 Info Box